 In Poudre School District (PSD), we believe in creating and maintaining spaces for learning and working in which every person feels like they belong.
-We have a legal and moral obligation to ensure that we take steps to meet, communicate, and share PSD's plan for digital accessibility to everyone, regardless of ability.
+We have a legal and moral obligation to ensure that we take steps to meet, communicate, and share PSD's plan for digital accessibility to our community.

 The following is PSD's digital accessibility transition plan, our guide for continuous improvement to make PSD digital resources accessible.